vincenre/Project2/README.md

 ### Question 3 : 5 hottest , 5 coldest weather stations for each year excluding abnormalities or missing data

-The mapper and reducer for this query is in AveragePerYear Folder
+The mapper and reducer for this query is in TopWeatherStations Folder

 The mapper.py file simply outputs (year, weatherStation, tmin, tmax) for every entry in dataset.
 The reducer.py file puts the output of the map function into a list and sorts it.
 It then calculates the average of the TMIN and TMAX for a particular station.
 It the sorts the TMIN and TMAX in two lists and outputs the 5 Hottest and 5 Coldest Stations for every year.